emscripten-core/emscripten/docs/process.md

       one by one).
     * The individual commits are compatible with bisection (i.e., all tests should pass after each commit).
+   When landing multiple commits in such a scenario, use the "rebase" option, to avoid a merge commit.

 Release Processes